SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

 ## Recent Blockbusters
-### Will going to speak at "2024 Odisha AI Conference" on AI Safety and Alignment.
+### Will going to speak at "2024 Odisha AI Conference" on AI Safety and Alignment on 5th October, 2024, Saturday.
 ### 2 of my research papers (AI4Climate Science) have been accepted to "1st International Workshop on Responsible AI for Healthcare and Net Zero ", October 16-17, 2024, IIT Madras, Chennai , India (acceptance rate is only 27%)